 Additional fires have since quickly formed in southern California, despite no red flag warnings or fire weather outlook.
 The winds managed to be strong enough for fires to quickly get out of control in the areas.
 The Bain Fire in Riverside started to burn heavy fuels at a moderate rate before quickly burning up to almost 1000 acres.
 This prompted evacuation orders and warnings for many Riverside Zones.

-Due to the extent of several wildfires burning in southern California, poor air quality has increased in the area and air quality alerts have been issued for the Great Los Angeles area.
+Due to the extent of several wildfires burning in southern California, air quality has worsened in the area, and air quality alerts have been issued for parts of the Greater Los Angeles area.

 For more on these, be sure to join us at WeatherNation at :50 past the hour.